Today we’ll cover the shelf life, storage options, and spoilage of brownies.

 Before you place your brownies in storage, make sure they’re nice and cool so that they won’t start sweating after sealing them.

-An hour on the counter taken out of the baking pan for homemade brownies should be enough.
+An hour on the counter taken out of the baking pan for homemade (or made using a brownie mix) brownies should be enough.
 Double that if those brownies are super rich and dense.

 Unless you’re buying pre-cut brownies, store the slab whole if possible.
 This way, it’ll keep quality for longer because of the smaller surface area that allows moisture evaporation.